fabvalaaah/SerialMQTTGateway/README.md

 # SerialMQTTGateway
-Serial to MQTT gateway in Java + Arduino demo program + Node-RED demo flow JSON configuration.
+Java serial to MQTT gateway + Arduino demo program + Node-RED demo flow JSON configuration.

 This is a Java NetBeans project, compiled with the Open JDK 1.8.0_151 and tested